juhahinkula/juhahinkula.github.io/_posts/2017-09-10-nativefirebase.markdown

 ![screenshot]({{ site.baseurl }}/img/firebase_params.png)

+You also have to modify rules for your database to be able to test it without authentication (not covered in this blog).
+Copy following line to your database's rules tab.

+{% highlight javascript %}
+{
+  "rules": {
+    ".read": true,
+    ".write": true
+  }
+}
+{% endhighlight %}

+Now everyone has rights to read and write our database so this really only for test purposes.

 When the Firebase project has been created it is time to create React Native app (This example is done for Android).

 Create React native app